 The percentage of adults who read an e-book in the past year has risen to 28%, up from 23% at the end of 2012.
 At the same time, about seven in ten Americans reported reading a book in print, up four percentage points after a slight dip in 2012, and 14% of adults listened to an audiobook.
 Though e-books are rising in popularity, print remains the foundation of Americans’ reading habits.
 Mobile Connections to Libraries.
 Released: December 31, 2012 By Lee Rainie, Kathryn Zickuhr and Maeve Duggan Some 13% of those ages 16 and older have visited library websites or otherwise accessed library services by mobile device.

 This is the first reading in a national survey by the Pew Research Center’s Internet & American Life Project on this subject.
+An earlier survey in 2009 by scholars at the University of Washington found that 6% of Americans ages 16 and older had used a mobile device to connect to a library site, so the incidence of this activity has doubled since then.
+Those who are most likely to have connected to a library site include parents of minor children, women, and those with at least some college education.
+Library website users.
 New Tab.
 The Time Is Right for Libraries to Embrace Participatory Culture.
 Antero Garcia delivered the closing keynote at the 2013 SLJ Leadership Summit in Austin.

 The New School Library.
 Do We Still Need Libraries?
 The New York Times is running one of its Room for Debate series on the future of libraries.

-The four debaters (so far) are Luis Herrera, director of the San Francisco Public Library (and a board member of the Digital Public Library of America); Susan Crawford, visiting professor at Harvard Law School; Buffy J. Hamilton, a school librarian at Creekview High School in Canton, Georgia; and Berkman fellow Matthew Battles.
-In the Digital Age, What Becomes of the Library?
+The four debaters (so far) are Luis Herrera, director of the San Francisco Public Library (and a board member of the Digital Public Library of America); Susan Crawford, visiting professor at Harvard Law School; Buffy J. In the Digital Age, What Becomes of the Library?
 Nashville’s Main Public Library, located in a stately building in the heart of downtown, has a children’s section filled with comfortable sitting areas, oversized art, and a state-of-the-art theater for puppet shows and interactive story time.